fawda123/WRTDStidal/README.md

 ![](README_files/figure-html/unnamed-chunk-14-1.png)

 Similar plots can be returned using the `gridplot` function.
-These are essentially identical to the plot produced by `dynaplot` except a gridded plot is returned that shows salinity over time with cells colored by chlorophyll.
+These are essentially identical to the plot produced by `dynaplot` except a gridded plot is returned that shows salinity/flow over time with cells colored by values of the response variable.
 Multiple months can also be viewed for comparison.
 Options are also available to interpolate values for a smoother grid, which is the default plotting behavior.

 ```r